juliangut/slim-php-di/README.md

 * Default Slim services
 * Definitions provided in configuration in the order they are in the array

-Each configuration file or directory overrides previously set definitions.

 ## Important note

-Be aware that if you use cache then all your service definitions must be provided at container creation, and more importantly **do not set any definitions later on** as it is [not allowed](http://php-di.org/doc/php-definitions.html#setting-in-the-container-directly) at runtime when using cache (setting values at runtime is allowed though).
+Be aware that when you use cache then all your service definitions must be provided at container creation, and more importantly **do not set any definitions later on** as it is [not allowed](http://php-di.org/doc/php-definitions.html#setting-in-the-container-directly) at runtime when using cache (setting values at runtime is allowed though).

 ## Migration from 1.x

+* PHP-DI have been upgraded to v6.
+Review PHP-DI documentation: PSR-16 use, create/autowire functions, etc
 * PHP-DI settings have been moved into Configuration object.
 This object accepts an array of settings on instantiation so it's just a matter of providing the settings to it
 * Configuration settings names have changed from snake_case to camelCase
-* Definitions are included in Configuration object rather than set apart
+* Definitions are included in Configuration object rather than set apart.
+Now you can as well define path(s) to load definition files from

 ## Contributing